pvcraven/arcade_book/source/chapters/02_what_is_a_programming_language/index.rst

 in numbers that represented commands for the CPU.
 Then the programmers punched in the data.

+.. note:: Machine code is the native language of any computer.

 We call these numbers that are instructions `machine code`_.
-Note that not all numbers on the computer are machine code (they might just be data), but all machine code is made of numbers.
+All machine code is made of numbers, but not all numbers are machine code.
+Some of the numbers might be data to hold text or images.
 Machine code is also called a `First Generation Language`_ (1GL).

 Below is an image of the `Altair 8800`_, the first personal computer that regular people could buy.
 Notice that it is missing a monitor and a keyboard!
 The first computers loaded the instructions by flipping switches.
 A pattern of switches represented a machine instruction.
-So you'd flip lots of switches, then flip the "Run" switch.
+So you'd flip lots of switches, then hit the "Run" switch.
 And the lights would blink.

 .. figure:: Altair_8800.jpg